Mission

 To Create HOPE and Improve Health Outcomes in Underserved Communities Near and Far.

-As part of our commitment to transparency and accountability, BHI is actively progressing through the Charity Navigator evaluation process.
-We have successfully completed the initial stages of organizational verification and profile setup, and we are continuing to upload documentation, governance information, and impact metrics required for full rating consideration.
-This gradual but steady progress strengthens our credibility and ensures donors and partners can engage with full confidence in our mission and stewardship.
+As part of our ongoing commitment to transparency and accountability, Bridging Health Int’l is actively progressing through the Charity Navigator evaluation process.
+We have completed the initial stages of verification and profile setup and continue to upload governance, financial, and impact documentation required for full rating consideration.
+This process strengthens our credibility and ensures partners and supporters can engage with full confidence in our stewardship and mission.

-All programs implemented by BHI are aligned with the United Nations Sustainable Development Goals (SDGs)—ensuring that our work meets globally recognized standards for sustainable, ethical, and impactful development.
+All Bridging-Health Int’l programs are aligned with the United Nations Sustainable Development Goals (SDGs), ensuring our work contributes to globally recognized development priorities.

 SDG 1: No Poverty: Reducing socioeconomic barriers that limit access to healthcare, education, and basic human needs.